322d Tactical Airlift Wing: History

 The unit was activated as the 322d Tactical Airlift Wing on 1 January 1970 at Rhein-Main Air Base, West Germany, replacing the 7310th Tactical Airlift Wing.

 The 322d Wing used rotational Lockheed C-130 Hercules squadrons for tactical airlift in Europe, North Africa, and the Middle East.
-In addition, the wing used C-118s and C-131s for aeromedical airlift until late 1972, then shifted to C-9As for this work, continuing aeromedical airlift operations through March 1975.
+In addition, the wing used Douglas C-118 Liftmasters and Convair C-131 Samaritans for aeromedical airlift until late 1972, then shifted to Douglas C-9A Nightingales for this work, continuing aeromedical airlift operations through March 1975.

-The wing utilized KC-135 (VIP-equipped) to provide transportation for the Chief of Staff of the United States Air Force (CINCUSAF) until early 1973, followed by KC-135B until early 1974 and by C-135C thereafter.
+The wing utilized Boeing KC-135 Stratotankers (VIP-equipped) to provide transportation for the Chief of Staff of the United States Air Force (CINCUSAF) until early 1973, followed by KC-135B until early 1974 and by Boeing C-135 Stratolifter thereafter.
 It used VT-29 aircraft to support Air Force North, a North Atlantic Treaty Organization component.

-In March 1973, the wing gained the 7th Special Operations Squadron, equipped with C-47, UH-1H, and C-130E aircraft, which was reassigned from the 26th Tactical Reconnaissance Wing at Ramstein Air Base when the 26th moved to Zweibrücken Air Base.
+In March 1973, the wing gained the 7th Special Operations Squadron, equipped with Douglas C-47 Skytrain, Bell UH-1H Huey, and C-130E aircraft, which was reassigned from the 26th Tactical Reconnaissance Wing at Ramstein Air Base when the 26th moved to Zweibrücken Air Base.
 All but the C-130s were transferred a few months later to conduct unconventional warfare operations in Europe.

 The wing was inactivated in June 1975 when it was replaced by the 435th Tactical Airlift Wing.